iocedano/insightful-intel/docs/REPO.md

 - Pagination is supported for all list operations
 - Database connections are managed through the database service layer

-## Testing

-Repository implementations should be tested with:
-- Unit tests for individual methods
-- Integration tests with actual database
-- Mock database for isolated testing
-- Performance tests for search operations

 ## Future Enhancements

 - Add caching layer for frequently accessed data